-- The need to enlist NS-liable males for rigorous military training while they are young and fit.
+- The need to enlist NS-liable males for rigorous military training while they are young and fit and

 - The need to preserve equity in terms of educational attainment before NS.

-MINDEF exercise flexibility by granting deferment from full-time NS for those pursuing full-time studies up to the GCE ‘A’ levels, Polytechnic Diploma or their equivalent, both locally and overseas.
-NS-liable males are enlisted at the earliest opportunity upon turning 18, or when they have finished such course, whichever is later.
+MINDEF exercises flexibility by granting deferment from full-time NS for those pursuing full-time studies up to G.C.E 'A' levels, polytechnic diploma or their equivalent before enlisting them for NS.
+Hence, NS-liable males are enlisted at the earliest opportunity after turning 18 or when they have finished such courses, whichever is later.

-MINDEF does not grant deferment for university studies.
+MINDEF will not grant deferment for university studies.
 Those pursuing university studies will be enlisted at the earliest opportunity upon turning age 18.
 This policy applies to all who are liable for NS.

 - Can I defer if I am studying private courses?

-- Can I be deferred from full-time NS if I am doing a degree course?
+- Can I defer NS if I am doing a degree course?

-- Deferment from full-time NS is not allowed for courses leading to a degree qualification.
+- Deferment is not allowed for full-time courses leading to a degree qualification.

 - More FAQs (NS Portal)